-The presence at the Annual Meeting, in person or by proxy, of the holders of a majority of the shares outstanding will constitute a quorum, permitting us to conduct the business of the meeting.
+The presence at the Annual Meeting, in person or by proxy, of the holders of 33-1/3% of the shares outstanding will constitute a quorum, permitting us to conduct the business of the meeting.

 What is the difference between a shareholder of record and a beneficial owner?